What is a cookie?

 Third-party cookies are cookies that are set by a domain other than that of the Web site being visited by the user.
 If a user visits a Web site and another entity sets a cookie through that Web site, this would be a third-party cookie.

 Persistent cookies: these cookies remain on a user’s device for the period of time specified in the cookie.
-They are activated each time that the user visits the Web site that created that particular cookie.
+They have activated each time that the user visits the Web site that created that particular cookie.

 Session cookies: these cookies allow Web site operators to link the actions of a user during a browser session.
 A browser session starts when a user opens the browser window and finishes when they close the browser window.
 Session cookies are created temporarily.
 Once you close the browser, all session cookies are deleted.